Umayyad Mosque: Minaret of Isa

 The Minaret of Isa is around 77 m in height and the tallest of the three minarets.
 Some sources claim it was originally built by the Abbasids in the 9th century.
 The main body of the current minaret was built by the Ayyubids in 1247, but the upper section was constructed by the Ottomans.
 The main body of the minaret is square-shaped and the spire is octagonal.
-It tapers to a point and is surmounted by a crescent (as are the other two minarets.)
+It tapers to a point and is surmounted by a crescent (as are the other two minarets).
 Two covered galleries are situated in the main body and two open galleries are located on the spire.
 Islamic belief holds that Isa (Jesus) will descend from heaven during the time of the Fajr prayer and will pray behind the Mahdi.
 He will then confront the Antichrist.
 According to local Damascene tradition, relating from hadith, Isa will reach earth via the Minaret of Isa, hence its name.
 Ibn Kathir, a prominent 14th-century Muslim scholar, backed this notion.

 Minaret of Qaytbay

-The Minaret of Qaytbay, or the Western Minaret, was built by Qaytbay in 1488.
-He also commissioned it's renovation due to the 1479 fire.
+The Minaret of Qaytbay was built by Qaytbay in 1488.
+He also commissioned its renovation due to the 1479 fire.
 The minaret displays strong Islamic-era Egyptian architectural influence typical of the Mamluk period.
 It is octagonal in shape and built in receding sections with three galleries.
 It is generally believed that both the Minaret of Jesus and the Western Minaret were built on the foundation of ancient Roman towers.
+In October 2025, nearly one year after the fall of the Assad regime, the name of Hafez al-Assad, which had been inscribed on the Qaytbay Minaret following earlier restoration works, was removed.

 Influence on mosque architecture

 The Umayyad Mosque is one of the few early mosques in the world to have maintained the same general structure and architectural features since its initial construction in the early 8th century.
 Its Umayyad character has not been significantly altered.
 Since its establishment, the mosque has served as a model for congregational mosque architecture in Syria as well as globally.
 According to Flood, "the construction of the Damascus mosque not only irrevocably altered the urban landscape of the city, inscribing upon it a permanent affirmation of Muslim hegemony, but by giving the Syrian congregational mosque its definitive form it also transformed the subsequent history of the mosque in general."
-Examples of the Umayyad Mosque's ground plan being used as a prototype for other mosques in the region include the al-Azhar Mosque and Baybars Mosque in Cairo, the Great Mosque of Cordoba in Spain, and the Bursa Grand Mosque and the Selimiye Mosque in Turkey.
+The influence of the Umayyad Mosque's ground plan can be found in many mosques in the historic Muslim world, such as the al-Azhar Mosque and Baybars Mosque in Cairo, the Great Mosque of Cordoba in Spain, and the Bursa Grand Mosque and Edirne's Grand Mosque in Turkey.